stream-protocol/stream-connect-documentation/README.md

-Template for **Stream**Connect Documentation:

----

 # StreamConnect Documentation

 Welcome to the **Stream**Connect Documentation.
-This guide provides detailed information on how to use **Stream**Payments, a versatile Web3 development framework for creating and managing Web3 applications and **Stream**Payments Plugins, Frameworks, and **Stream**Payments E-Commerce Gateways.
+This guide provides detailed information on how to use **Stream**Payments, a versatile Web3 development framework for creating and managing Web3 applications, and **Stream**Payments Plugins, Frameworks, and **Stream**Payments E-Commerce Gateways.

 ## Table of Contents